HFUT-CV/IS-SFD/README.md

 ### News

-the code is coming soon.
+The code is coming soon.

 ## Installation